-Of course this puts many skeptics at a position of angst.
-Since many skeptics are busily tearing down various practices in order to discover truth.
-So on the outside it would appear they are not spiritual in their practice.
+Of course, this puts many skeptics at a position of angst.
+Since many skeptics are busily tearing down various practices to discover the truth.
+So on the outside, it would appear they are not spiritual in their practice.

-The skeptic has issues, since, often times they are trying to find absolute outer truth… when in fact truth, from a human perspective, is always an inner truth… To have outer truth, is to let go into the Tao… Something a skeptic would be unwilling to release into as it means accepting to no final definition.
+The skeptic has issues, since, often they are trying to find the absolute outer truth, when in fact, from a human perspective, the truth is always an inner truth.
+To have outer truth, is to let go into the Tao… Something a skeptic would be unwilling to release into as it means accepting to no final definition.

 From this perspective > The Tao / unknown becomes the only absolute truth one can verify.

 As a result: It’s a long path for the skeptic resolving the differences between inner and outer truth.
-However, in the end all skeptics come face to face with the un-defined as ultimate measuring stick.
+However, in the end, all skeptics come face to face with the un-defined as an ultimate measuring stick.
 That’s the Tao.

 The Two Sides of Truth